05 · feedback · mixed

 The subjective fit score (1–5)

-Optional.
-Operator rating of how well the rec fit the actual moment.
+Required whenever the operator acts on a rec (a Pydantic validator rejects an acted_* disposition without it); optional on the non-acting dispositions.
+It is the operator's rating of how well the rec fit the actual moment.
 Useful for /rx-analyze later — recs from sources or signals that consistently get fit ≤2 are candidates for weight reduction.

 Outcome attribution — the finance closed loop